Anna Katharina Shows Off Insane Body In Cleavage-Baring Crop Top And Low-Waisted Sweats

 American bombshell Anna Katharina is showing off her insane physique in a series of sexy new snaps.
 The Instagram sensation shared three photos to her feed on February 12 where she rocked an athleisure ensemble.
 Her 1.3 million followers were given an eyeful as Anna showed off her best assets and wasn't shy about doing so.

-In the pics, Anna sported a clay-colored crop top tank that had a daring neckline.
-The model’s cleavage poured out of the shirt` and was hardly contained.
+In the pics, Anna sported a clay-colored crop top tank with a daring neckline that revealed much of her cleavage.
 Her top had thin straps that ran up and over her shoulders, and a hemline that landed mid-torso.
-The shirt’s short length highlighted her toned tummy.
+The shirt's short length highlighted her toned tummy.

-The 28-year-old paired the tank with matching sweat pants which hung low on her waist.
+The 28-year-old paired the tank with matching sweatpants that hung low on her waist.
 The sweats had a drawstring, which Anna left untied.
 She pulled down slightly on the waistband of the pants, showing off her fit frame.
-The bottoms were loose, unlike her shirt which clung to her skin.
+The bottoms were loose, unlike her shirt, which clung to her skin.

-In the caption of the post, Anna joked about having a “lice problem” but said she turned it into fashion.
-She tagged her photographer, Eduardo Ceballos, whom she has worked with countless times in the past.
 In just a few hours, the upload brought in over 20,000 likes and hundreds of comments.
-Fans of the beauty complemented her killer physique in the comments section, where they also laughed at her playful caption.
+Fans of the beauty complimented her killer physique in the comments section, where they also laughed at her playful caption.

 "The hottest woman on Instagram, hands down," one fan wrote.